 Don’t worry, your precious poultry is safe from the judgment of chefs.
-If you load up on sweet potato casserole, though, you might not get the seal of approval (like you would from these 10 foods even professional chefs cook in the microwave).
+If you load up on sweet potato casserole, though, you might not get the seal of approval.
+Here are 15 classic Thanksgiving foods ranked from best to worst.

 Four different chefs told Time magazine that they just don’t get the appeal of sweet potato casserole.
 “It’s just the least interesting and probably the least satisfying dish on the table,” The Grey chef Mashama Bailey said.
 Check out the 10 comfort foods professional chefs do love to make.

 “There’s nothing I like about it at all,” added Guy Fieri, chef and host of Diners, Drive-Ins and Dives.